 A strong enhancement of the phosphatidylserine effect is induced by the incubation of liposomes with rat serum.
-Similar phosphatidylserine activation is observed after the incubation of the phospholipid with purified phospholipase A2 from pancreas.
-In both cases phosphatidylserine is split into the deacylated derivative, lysophosphatidylserine.
+Similar phosphatidylserine activation is observed after the incubation of the phospholipid with purified phospholipase A2 from the pancreas.
+In both cases, phosphatidylserine is split into the deacylated derivative, lysophosphatidylserine.

 Lysophosphatidylserine reproduces with greater efficacy the effect of phosphatidylserine on brain energy metabolism.
 Other lysophospholipids are not effective.

-It is concluded that the pharmacological effects of phosphatidylserine liposomes is due to the generation of lysophosphatidylserine.
+It is concluded that the pharmacological effects of phosphatidylserine liposomes are due to the generation of lysophosphatidylserine.